eecolella/GoToAnchor/README.md

 // GOTOANCHOR:some optional description URL:'Absolute:\Path@1394328786.442311'
 ```

+* Every anchor can point to file, folder or url
+* N references can point to 1 anchor

 ## How to use

 ###Go To Anchor
 ctrl/super+u or find "GOTOANCHOR: Go To Anchor" from list of ST commands (ctrl/super+shift+p) (if you are not in valid url will be run automatically "Go to the closest previous reference")
+###Search Anchor in Project
+ctrl/super+shift+alt+u or find "GOTOANCHOR: Search Anchor" from list of ST commands (ctrl/super+shift+p)
 ###Go to the closest previous reference
 ctrl/super+shift+u or find "GOTOANCHOR: Find Prev Reference" from list of ST commands (ctrl/super+shift+p) (if there isn&#39;t a previous reference re-start to find from the end of the file)
 ###Go to the closest previous anchor